RedSailTechnologies/boatswain/docs/Installation.md

   config:
     clusters:
       contexts:
-        # add the contexts you want configured from the kube config file below
+        # add the contexts you want configured from the kube config file above
         - <your kubeconfig context>

 poseidon: